 Stay Away from Peak Sun Hours

-- Cooler temperatures make it easier to keep my baby comfy.
+- Cooler temperatures make it easier to keep babies comfortable.

 Tip: If you need to go out during peak hours, use a stroller with a canopy or attach a clip-on sunshade for extra shade.